the last proud remnant of the ussr

 After enjoying a last Belarusian-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-For those flying out: we will arrange transfer to any of the following transportation hubs: Minsk International Airport (Belarus), Warsaw International Airport (Poland), Lviv International Airport (Ukraine).
+For those flying out: transfer to any of the following transportation hubs: Minsk International Airport (Belarus), Warsaw International Airport (Poland), Lviv International Airport (Ukraine).

 End of the tour.